 Oh, the guys on RC Groups are looking for you.
 The keep mentioning it "Where is GGoodrum?"

 I think myself and Askman are about the only ones who know what is going on.

-5. How this all comes together is what I don't yet understand.
-I'm not completely up on what is readily available.
+Mitch, I will have to think about the whole freewheel/oneway issue.
+I'm having a hard time picturing what you are describing, as I'm not completely up on what is readily available.
 I know that the rear-type freewheels seem to have big diameters, so some sort of adapter would be needed to make it work for a "jackshaft". but I know that SDP-SI has lots of one-way options that might work just as well.
 Marrying these up with sprockets is where I get lost.